sveltejs/svelte/documentation/blog/2024-08-01-whats-new-in-svelte-august-2024.md

 - [opml-editor](https://github.com/imdj/opml-editor/) is an online OPML editor tailored for managing subscription lists more easily
 - [Praxis](https://praxis.trade/) is an AI-powered trading journal that analyzes your trades and uncovers patterns
 - [Lokal](https://lokal.so/) lets you share your localhost with Public and https .local Address
+- [formcrafts](https://formcrafts.com/) lets you create incredible forms like application forms, lead generation forms, surveys, payment forms, and more
-- [Shootmail](https://shootmail.app/) is a template-first mail platform with scheduling and analytics.
+- [Shootmail](https://shootmail.app/) is a template-first mail platform with scheduling and analytics
+- [Supersaw](https://github.com/HelgeSverre/supersaw) is Open Source Web Based Digital Audio Workstation (DAW)

 **Learning Resources**